MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ### Run performance testing in the scope of development

 Be aware of the complexity of having sensors, devices and gateways in geographically different locations with different characteristics, speed and reliability of communication.
-Plan for this in your testing and make sure to test for failure scenarios like network disconnect etc. In addition, plan for stress/load test of device, edge and cloud components of your full IoT Solution.
+Plan for this in your testing and make sure to test for failure scenarios like network disconnect etc. In addition, plan for stress/load test of device, edge and cloud components of your full IoT solution.

 ### Continuously monitor the application and the supporting infrastructure